Spartacus (The Farm album): "Groovy Train" and "All Together Now" singles, and initial promotion

+Album release and touring

 After initially being planned for release on 25 February 1991, Spartacus was released on 4 March 1991 through Produce Records in the UK.
-The album's artwork was created by Hunter, who had experience from attending a graphic art school.
+The album's artwork was created by Hunter, who had experience illustrating from attending a graphic arts school.
 Grimes explained that the band were being referred to in the British music press as a "very unglamorous band.
 We should be, like, working in a building profession, or we should be electricians, that type of thing".
 He decided that since the press thought that they looked like ordinary people, they would make the artwork "as something you'd see in a supermarket, that you wouldn't look twice at".
-It featured the Farley and Heller remixes of "Very Emotional" and "Higher & Higher" as additional tracks; the vinyl version limited the remixes to 30,000 copies.
+The album featured the Farley and Heller remixes of "Very Emotional" and "Higher & Higher" as additional tracks; the vinyl version limited the remixes to 30,000 copies.
 To promote the album, the band appeared on the Nicky Campbell show for BBC Radio 1, where they performed "Don't Let Me Down" and "How Long".
 Around this time, they released their first video album, Groovy Times; it consisted of a live performance of the entire album shot at the London Astoria in December 1990.
 It also included interviews and the music videos to "Stepping Stone" and "Groovy Train".

 Hooton, while appreciative of the attention the band was receiving, felt burnt out from interviews, causing him to lose his voice.
 The other members of the band similarly suffered from restlessness; Hooton recounted how they were performing in Brighton the same night that the album went to number one "and I don't think we celebrated.
 We all became blasé even when everywhere on the tour was sold out".
-"Don't Let Me Down" was released as the album's third single on 22 April 1991; remixes of by Farley and Rocky & Diesel were included as its B-sides.
+"Don't Let Me Down" was released as the album's third single on 22 April 1991; remixes by Farley and Rocky & Diesel were included as its B-sides.
 Sampson was insistent on reissuing "Stepping Stone" instead of releasing "Don't Let Me Down", while everyone else at Produce Records were in favour of "Don't Let Me Down".
-The band were concerned they would be seen as sell outs if they went with Sampson's proposal; though they later admitted that his idea would have been a better choice.
-The music video for "Don't Let Me Down" was filmed in London and starred Frankie Howerd as the band liked his performance in Up Pompeii!
+The band were concerned they would be seen as sell outs if they went with Sampson's proposal, although they later admitted that his idea would have been a better choice.
+The music video for "Don't Let Me Down" was filmed in London and starred Frankie Howerd, who the band hired based on his performance in Up Pompeii!
 (1969).
-They had to change one of the lyrics, from "stand up and fight" to "stand up, stand up", as the song would not receive airplay or TV airings due to the Gulf War.
+They had to change one of the lyrics, from "stand up and fight" to "stand up, stand up", as the song would not have received airplay or TV airings due to the Gulf War.